Balkans confronts risk of disease after devastating floods

 The ministry, in a statement, said 798 people had been reported missing, of which 215 had since been located, fuelling speculation that the real death toll may be much higher.
 “Many turned out to be with their friends and relatives,” said Maric.
 “We’re checking each and every report on missing persons.”

-Both Serbia and Bosnia have appealed for foreign aid to help with the recovery, with some damage estimates for each country in the range of 1 billion euros ($1.37 billion). ($1 = 0.7318 Euros) (Additional reporting by Fedja Grulovic in Obrenovac; Writing by Matt Robinson; Editing by Mark Heinrich)
+Both Serbia and Bosnia have appealed for foreign aid to help with the recovery, with some damage estimates for each country in the range of 1 billion euros.

+Additional reporting by Fedja Grulovic in Obrenovac; Writing by Matt Robinson; Editing by Mark Heinrich